Sizing Considerations

 • Redundancy: 2

-• Headroom for temp and fragmentation (60% of compressed data without redundancy): 720 GiB
+Headroom for temporary data and fragmentation 720 GiB 60% of compressed data without redundancy

 Backup disk space

-To calculate the required backup disk space, use the following equations:
+To calculate the required disk space for backups, use one of the following equations depending on your backup configuration:

-Creating a new backup does not remove the old backup, which is why there must always be enough space for an extra backup in addition to the total number of stored backups (number of full backups + 1).
+Creating a new backup does not remove the old backup.
+Because of this, there must be headroom for an extra backup during backup creation in addition to the total number of stored backups (number of full backups + 1).

 Example